Whitehaven Medical Centre is closing

 Would you be interested in joining the Distington Surgery Patient Participation Group?

 Our patient group meets once per quarter, we last met on Thursday 4th May and the minutes will be added to the website shortly.
 Our next meeting date is Thursday 7th September 2017, 1pm here at the surgery if anyone would be interested in joining the group please complete the form below.
-Please read below for more details about the group complete the online form below or telephone Kirsty at the surgery on 01946 830 207.
+Please read below for more details about the group complete the online form below or telephone Kirsty on 01946 830 207.

 We would like to know how we can improve our service to you and how you perceive our surgery and staff.